Norfolk Terrier Breed Summary

 |Colour||Black & Tan, Grizzle, Red, Red Grizzle, Red Wheaten, Wheaten|

 |Eye colour||Dark or Dark Brown|

 |Common health issues||Heart murmurs, Bladder Stones, Cataracts, Cleft Palate, Congenital Heart Problems, Corneal Ulcers, Crytorchidism/Monorchidism, Cushing's Disease, Epilepsy, Other heart issues, Hip Problems, Liver Shunts, Lumps & Bumps (benign), Lumps & Bumps (malignant), Luxating Patella, Demodex mange, Pancreatitis (Acute), Pancreatitis (Chronic), Retained Milk Teeth - which need to be surgically removed, Skin issues, Sudden Death of Unknown Origin, Luxating patellas|

-These guys, true to their Terrier nature are known to be a fairly feisty and determined little breed.
-They are also bursting full of energy and absolutely love being involved in every aspect of home life.
-On top of this, they are very out-going and confident doggies that absolutely love to be with 'hoomans'.
-However, they are prone to developing separation anxiety if left alone for too long as so need to live somewhere where at least one person will be home for most of the day.
-Their intelligence and love of 'hoomans' does however mean they are a good choice for first time owners, so long as they have the time to give to the breed - and can keep their loud voices under control!
-However, if well trained and socialised from a young age, they have the potential to make a lovely family pets with the ability to provide you with years of love!
+These guys, true to their Terrier nature, are known to be a fairly feisty and determined little breed.
+They are bursting full of energy and absolutely love being involved in every aspect of home life.
+On top of this, they are very out-going and confident and absolutely love to be with their hoomans.
+This does mean that they are prone to developing separation anxiety if left alone for too long so need to live somewhere where at least one person will be home for most of the day.
+Their intelligence and love of hoomans does mean they are a great choice for first-time owners, so long as you have the time to give to the breed - and can keep their loud voices under control!
+If well trained and socialised from a young age, these dogs have the potential to make lovely family pets.